Home » The DoJiggy Fundraising Blog » 501c3 Raffle Rules and Regulations (for US Orgs)

 Sponsors and local businesses often donate charity raffle prizes, allowing organizations to utilize more of the raffle proceeds.
 When an individual or business donates a prize for a raffle, the donation’s value is usually considered a tax-deductible contribution.
 The exact tax implications can vary based on the donor’s tax situation and the prize’s value, so it’s always advisable to consult a tax professional.

-Check out our guide on the 30+ Best Raffle Prize Ideas (& How to Get Them Donated)
+Check out our guide on the 30+ Best Raffle Prize Ideas (and How to Get Them Donated)

 Charity Raffle Laws by State

-Every state, county, and locality may have its own charity raffle laws that vary widely by jurisdiction and can change frequently.
+Every state, county, and locality may have its own charity raffle laws that vary widely.
 Some states may permit charity raffles without reservation, while others impose stringent restrictions.
 Several states prohibit online charity raffles entirely.
-Some states require specific licensing; in others, only certain types of nonprofits may host raffles.
+Many states require specific licensing; in others, only certain types of nonprofits may host raffles.
 Before you kickstart your raffle planning, it’s crucial to familiarize yourself with your state’s unique regulations to ensure compliance.

 If your organization is not eligible to run a raffle, you can consider a charity sweepstakes.